luisscarlos/micro-blog-web/README.md

 - Enter folder project: `cd micro-blog-web`
 - Install libs with  `npm install`
-- Start the application with `npm start`
+- Start the application with `ng serve -o`
 PS: To frontend application run properly with all functionabilities, is needed [backend](https://github.com/luisscarlos/micro-blog-api) is up first.

 ## License